GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/en/modules/schema-configuration.md

 - Access Control Lists: to define who can access the schema
 - Cache Control Lists: to set-up HTTP caching
-- Field Deprecation Lists: to version the schema

-Modules can define their own configuration to be applied in the schema through the `Options` box, including:
+Modules can define their own configuration to be applied in the schema through their own option blocks, including:

 - Setting the schema as public or private
 - Enabling "unrestricted" fields for the admin